St. Philip's College · - · HART-Heating, Air Condition

 2 Read, draw, and interpret high and low voltage control circuits.

-Student will be graded on the competencies, objectives, and outcomes listed on the course syllabus plus all assigned tasks as they are completed.
+Student will be graded on each of the competencies listed on the course syllabus and the assigned tasks as they are completed.
 The total points will be calculated into an overall grade.
-There will be a Mid-term and a Final Examination given in this class.
+There will be a Mid-term and Final Examination given in each class.

 Regular and punctual class and laboratory attendance, day and/or evening, is required.
-Tardiness is a form of absenteeism and is a distraction to the class, you will be counted absent after the first 30 minutes after class begins.
+Tardiness is a form of absenteeism and is a distraction to the class, unless I am informed in advance you will be counted absent after the first 30 minutes after class begins.
 Being tardy four times within a three week period will l result in an absence.

 A student who is absent for any reason will be allowed to do makeup work at the discretion of the instructor.
 A student will be held responsible for lecture materials when covered on subsequent examinations.
 An excused absence will apply only to a student representing the school in an official capacity approved by the administration.
 Absences of a student are recorded from the official date of enrollment in the class.

 Absences are considered excessive when more than 12.5 percent of the total contact hours of instruction in a semester, including lecture and lab, are missed.
 For example, in a three-credit-hour lecture class, students may be dropped after more than six contact hours of absences.
 In a four-credit-hour lecture/lab class, students may be dropped after more than eight contact hours of absences.
 Absences are counted regardless of whether they occur consecutively

 1. Absolutely no food or drinks are allowed around computers.

 2. Computers are for school use only!
 No computers will be used for surfing the web or playing video games and any inappropriate use will be considered means for withdrawal from class.